International Championship Wrestling (Mississippi): Notable talent

 The promotion featured a number of wrestlers who were regulars in the southern wrestling scene and was the birthplace of both The Fabulous Freebirds and The Slapawitz Syndicate.
 The latter group, managed by Izzy Slapawitz, was featured heavily throughout their near six-month run as they worked storyline feuds with Joey Rossi, Percy Pringle and The Mongolians (Tio and Tapu).
 In addition to Rossi, Pringle and Slapawitz, ICW also featured a number of younger wrestlers who had not yet made their mark in a major wrestling territory, including Kamala (then known as James "Sugar Bear" Harris), King Cobra, Johnny Mantell, Nightmare Danny Davis, Rip Rogers, Troy Graham (The Dream Machine), Michael Hayes and Terry Gordy.

-Despite being an "outlaw" group, the Culkens were also able to bring in mainstream talent from world champion Lou Thesz to veteran NWA journeymen such as Billy Screaming Eagle, The Missouri Mauler, Reggie Siki, The Spoiler, and Phil Watson (Whipper Watson Jr.).
+Despite being an "outlaw" group, the Culkins were also able to bring in mainstream talent from world champion Lou Thesz to veteran NWA journeymen such as Billy Screaming Eagle, The Missouri Mauler, Reggie Siki, The Spoiler, and Phil Watson (Whipper Watson Jr.).
 The promotion also used wrestlers from NWA Mid-America and NWA Gulf Coast Championship Wrestling.